Tell Your Brand's Sustainable Packaging Story

 - This packaging is made with recovered trash.
 Keep the cycle going by recycling me!

-- This packaging was printed in Algae Ink, a breakthrough carbon negative innovation
+- This packaging was printed with Algae Ink, a breakthrough carbon negative innovation.

 - Look at me, I’m plastic-free!

-- Reuse this package for returns or a second shipment, or recycle it at a thin film drop off location or through our Take Back Program.
+- Reuse this package for returns or a second shipment, or recycle it at a thin-film drop off location or through EcoEnclose’s Take Back Program.

 - I may look like just another box, but I’m actually made entirely with trash.
 Please recycle me so I can stay on my circular path.

 - Please don’t send me to the scary landfill!
 Recycle me curbside so I can get a new life!